 The Pueblo Grande Museum Archaeological Park, a National Historic Landmark, is a prehistoric Hohokam Indian village site that was occupied between 100 and 1450 AD.
 The ruin is located at 4619 East Washington Street in Phoenix.
 You’ll need to pay a fee before you walk the self guided trail to the ruins.

 Take an architecture tour of Taliesin West in Scottsdale – Frank Lloyd Wright’s winter home, studio and architectural campus.
-Or visit The Hotel Valley Ho – one of the best known mid century hotels in the US.
+Or visit The Hotel Valley Ho – one of the best known mid century hotels in the US, filled with colourful furnishings.

 Spas, shopping and dining in Phoenix